GridGain-Demos/gridgain-oauth2-authenticator-example/README.md

 # GridGain OAuth2.0 Authenticator Example

-If you want to use GridGain Control Center and GridGain security cluster in Single Sign-On manner with Google, you have to do few steps:
+If you want to use GridGain Control Center and GridGain secured cluster in Single Sign-On manner with Google, you have to do few steps:

 1. Register OpenID Connect application in Google development console.